THEOplayer/documentation/how-to-guides/07-miscellaneous/02-verizon-media/01-preplay.md

 self.theoplayer.source = sourceDescription
 ```

-The snippets above gives a quick overview of the structure of the Verizon Media-specific source.
+The snippets above gives a quick overview of the structure of the Verizon Media-specific source, also known as a VerizonMediaSource.
 More information on certain properties:

 - `id`: The ID field can instead of an asset id as a single string also specify an array of asset ids as strings, which will be stitched into a continuous stream.
 The same goes for the`externalId`property in case an external ID is used in the source.
 - `parameters`: Optional, defaults to an empty object.
 The parameters specified here will be added as query parameters to the Preplay API call.